JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 This demo includes routing policies that shape intra-region and cross-region reachability at compile time.
-Policies are declared in `routing_policy.tf` and evaluated by the compiler during `terraform plan` — the route set in the plan output is the complete proof of what can and cannot communicate.
+Policies are declared in `routing_policy.tf` and evaluated by the compiler during `terraform plan`, the route set in the plan output is the complete proof of what can and cannot communicate.

 See [docs/routing-policy-language.md](../docs/routing-policy-language.md) for